getgauge/docs.gauge.org/troubleshooting.rst

 1) | Ensure that the latest Gauge is installed and available in ``PATH``.
    | You can install Gauge by following the instructions as specified in the `Getting Started page <//gauge.org/get_started>`__.
-2) | As you are using Gauge with Visual Studio, it is assumed that you are using Gauge with CSharp, and hence you must install the CSharp plugin by using the following command:
+2) | As you are using Gauge with Visual Studio, it is assumed that you are using Gauge with C#, and hence you must install the C# plugin by using the following command:

    .. code-block:: console

       gauge install csharp

 3) Verify the previous two steps by running the following command:

    .. code-block:: console